Doctor of Philosophy in Mathematics

 - Earn 96 semester hours of graduate credit including:

-- 32 credit hours for a previously earned master's degree (requires DGS approval)
+- 32 credit hours for a previously earned master's degree (requires DGS approval), or earn a high pass on the Department's Master's Exam

-- 40 credit hours of departmental 500-level courses which may include 500 level courses taken from the MS degree earned in residence but may NOT include thesis research (MATH, STAT, or MCS 599)
+- 40 credit hours of departmental 500-level courses which may include 500-level courses taken from the MS degree earned in residence but may NOT include thesis research (MATH 599, STAT 599, or MCS 599)